The song “Memory” from the musical Cats is one of the most popular show tunes of our time. It’s a melancholic reminiscence of bygone glory days:

 The second key finding was that people were more likely to experience nostalgia when they were feeling depressed than when they were in a happy mood.
 At first glance, this result appears to contradict the outcomes of induced nostalgia in the laboratory, where remembering happy events from the past led to a boost in mood.
 However, more careful consideration of how this study was conducted shows us something important about the nature of nostalgia in everyday life.

 Experiments are designed to get at cause-and-effect relationships.
-It does this by comparing responses under different conditions.
+They do this by comparing responses under different conditions.
 People who were first asked to recall happy memories later reported more positive emotions than did those who were asked to recall mundane memories instead.
 When the study is structured in this way, we can conclude that nostalgic reverie caused a boost in mood.

 However, the study by Newman and colleagues was correlational in nature.
 Participants weren’t divided into separate conditions and treated differently.
 Rather, at each measurement, each respondent reported on their current mood and whether they felt nostalgic.
 And what the researchers found was that nostalgia and low mood tend to co-occur.